 Interested in becoming a PAIMI Advisory Council member?

-Our council currently has eight open seats.
+Our council currently has nine open seats.

 All applications will be held until December 31 of the year in which they were submitted.

 To apply to become a PAIMI Advisory Council member: